 Fire Up Your Feet is part of Kaiser Permanente’s Thriving Schools initiative, a national effort to develop a healthier generation of students by promoting healthy eating and active lifestyles.
 The Activity Challenge — offered in the spring and fall — requires students, parents and school staff to track time spent engaging in sports, PE or exercise classes, recess, classroom stretch breaks, dance, cycling or walks to and from school.

 Since Fire Up Your Feet launched in 2014, schools across the country have logged more than 7.2 billion minutes of activity and earned $100,000.
-Click to see a full list of available awards.

 About Fire Up Your Feet